-Tip: Let your daughter pick out a cute, opaque, cosmetic pouch to put this in, which she can then store in her backpack, purse or locker.
+Tip: Let your daughter pick out a cute, opaque, cosmetic pouch to put this in, which she can then store in her backpack, purse, or locker.

-DIY Period Emergency Kit for Girls
+How to Create a DIY Period Emergency Kit for Girls?

-Pads or Tampons
+2. Pads or Tampons

-If you are so inclined, and want to combine this with a homemaking skill, learn how to make your own pads.
-Or introduce her to the idea of a menstrual cup (you’d still want the backup kit, just in case!)
+If you are so inclined and want to combine this with a homemaking skill, learn how to make your own pads.
+Or introduce her to the idea of a menstrual cup (you’d still want the backup kit, just in case).

-Fill it with hydrogen peroxide to spray on any stained area of undergarment and clothes to help stains from setting.
-Rising the garment under cold water is always best, but it’s not discreet and might leave you with wet clothes to deal with.
+Fill it with hydrogen peroxide to spray on any stained area of undergarments and clothes to help stains from setting.
+Rinsing the garment under cold water is always best, but it’s not discreet and might leave you with wet clothes to deal with.

-It’s also good for a quick cleanup after gym class or recess if there’s just no time for a shower or if she is just too embarrassed to take a shower.
+It’s also good for quick cleanup after gym class or recess if there’s just no time for a shower or if she is just too embarrassed to take a shower.

 It’s helpful to have a change of underwear or two just in case.

-Change of Pants
+6. Change of Pants

 Shorts or other bottoms depending on the weather and situation, again, just in case.

 Since many schools don’t allow students to medicate or treat themselves, some girls find it embarrassing to go to the nurse’s office to ask for help.
-Or, you just might not be in a place where that helps is available.
+Or, you just might not be in a place where that help is available.
 Inexpensive hand warmers might be just the thing.

 Since most schools do not allow students to self-medicate, you have to decide what to do for your own child.
 I cannot tell you to go ahead and include a small package of pain relief in her emergency kit.
-Travel sized packages are discreet and easy to tuck in a pocket.
+Travel-sized packages are discreet and easy to tuck in a pocket.

 If your school offers machines in the restrooms for menstrual products, or if she is out on a field trip or away from home, having a dollar or two in quarters can help save an awkward situation.

-Hair Clips and Ties
+10. Hair Clips and Ties

 Nothing like freshening your breath when nothing else feels fresh as a daisy.

-Keep an extra bag, whether a zip top bag, a grocery bag or the like to be able to keep soiled clothes in to bring home, and keep from getting everything else wet or stained.
+Keep an extra bag, whether a zip-top bag, a grocery bag, or the like to be able to keep soiled clothes in to bring home, and keep from getting everything else wet or stained.
 A cute wet/dry bag can keep things more discreet.

-Tip 2: This makes a great scouting project for girls!
+Tip: This makes a great scouting project for girls!

-To learn even more about long-term preparedness for personal hygiene for girls and women, click HERE to learn more.
+To learn even more about long-term preparedness for personal hygiene for girls and women, click HERE.